syncfusion-content/wpf-docs/wpf/DockingManager/Docking-Window.md

 ### Maximize Docking Window to full screen

-`MaximizeMode` helps to change the maximization behaviour of DockingWinodw.
+`MaximizeMode` helps to change the maximization behavior of DockingWindow.
 Docking Windows occupies entire screen when MaximizeMode set as FullScreen and DockingWindow in the Maximized state.

 {% tabs %}